-Select HSG80 Controller and click Next.
+Select "HSG80 Controller for ACS85 newer" menu option to properly install SWCC client, and click Next.

 NOTE: If the computer does not find a previous installation, it will install the SWCC Navigation Window and the CLI Window.

 4. Follow the instructions on the screen.
 After you install the software, the Asynchronous Event Service (AES) starts.
 AES is a service that runs in the background.
 It collects and passes traps from the subsystems to the Navigation Tree and to individual pagers (for example, to show that a disk has failed).
 AES needs to be running for the client system to receive updates.